luizbills/wp-tweaks/readme.txt

 = 1.7.0 - 2022-07-29 =

+* Security: Now is possible display a generic error message when a user fails to login (instead of hints).
+This option is enabled by default.
+* Misc: Now is possible change the menu "Posts" to "Blog".
+This option is disabled by default.
-* The plugin now warns admin users that some WordPress constants (like WP_DEBUG) are enabled.
+* Security: The plugin now warns administrators that some WordPress constants (like WP_DEBUG) are enabled.
+This option is ALWAYS enabled.
+* Tested with WordPress 6.0

 = 1.6.0 - 2022-04-27 =